tc39/proposal-UnambiguousJavaScriptGrammar/README.md

    has proven to be unintuitive to many users.
 Unambiguous Script and Module goals would enable things to “just work” without extra flags or configuration.

- * Facebook Flow performs a [series of inferences](https://github.com/facebook/flow/blob/v0.27.0/src/typing/import_export.ml#L99-L120) to detect CJS and ES modules.
+ * Facebook Flow performs a series of inferences to detect CJS and ES modules.
    Unambiguous Script and Module goals would improve its ability to determine module types.

  * JSCS double parses, first as the Script goal, then as the Module goal.
 With unambiguous Script and Module goals the could parse as module first.
 JSCS also accepts input through stdin so identification of goals through source text is ideal.

- * Linters, like [xo](https://github.com/sindresorhus/xo), could use unambiguous Script and Module goals to enable module specific linting rules without extra configuration.
+ * Linters, like `xo`, could use unambiguous Script and Module goals to enable module specific linting rules without extra configuration.

  * Microsoft packaged web applications can benefit from unambiguous Script and Module goals.
 The bytecode cache for a packaged web application is generated